War artist and traveller, 1846–1933

 This is a story of travel and history, war and conflict.
 Catherine Wynne describes brilliantly how a female artist succeeded in this heavily, and often prejudicially, gendered world, and in doing so celebrates the remarkable artistic genius of Elizabeth Butler.

-Catherine Wynne is Senior Lecturer in English at the University of Hull.
-She holds a doctorate from the University of Oxford and an MA from University College Dublin.
+Catherine Wynne holds a doctorate from the University of Oxford and an MA from University College Dublin.
 She is the author of Bram Stoker, Dracula and the Victorian Gothic Stage (2013) and The Colonial Conan Doyle: British Imperialism, Irish Nationalism and the Gothic (2002), and has published widely on nineteenth- and twentieth-century literature and culture.
+She is Senior Lecturer in English in the Department of English, Creative Writing and American Studies at the University of Hull.